 Both Chapter 13 and Chapter 11 have debt limits.
 The Chapter 13 debt limits 2020 are unsecured debts of $419,275 or less and secured debts of $1,257,850 or less.
 If the debts exceed these limits, the debtor may need to file bankruptcy under Chapter 11.

 Chapter 11 Subchapter V debt limits are much higher.
-Secured and unsecured debts must be less than $2,725,625 for a debtor to qualify for Subchapter V treatment.
+For a debtor to qualify for Subchapter V treatment their secured/unsecured debts must be less than $2,725,625.
 However, the CARES Act increased the debt limit in Subchapter V to $7,500,000 for the next year.
 The increase in the debt limit allows a greater number of small businesses to qualify for Subchapter V treatment to help provide bankruptcy relief for businesses impacted by the COVID-19 outbreak.